 Ronnie grabbed the ball, stood under the backboard and Jason positioned himself in front of him.
 He faked a pass one way then the other as Jason moved sideways with the ball until Ronnie bounced it diagonally into Tim’s hands and the action of the game shifted down court.

-The match went on with both sides trading baskets and rebounds as the lead changed several times with no more than a two point difference.
+The match went on with both sides trading baskets and rebounds as the lead changed several times with the difference no more than two points.
 Dusk approached as a golden orange sunset shone over the western mountains and cast the last of the sunlight across the neighborhood, the park, and its visitors.
 Jason felt energized and immersed into the intense, reciprocating competition.
 Some other people at the park noticed their game and watched for a bit.

-“C’mon, man, show me what you got!”
-Tim baited Randy.
+“C’mon, man, try to keep up,” Tim baited Randy.

-“Bitch, I put the T in Run-T.M.C.”
-Tim spun around Randy, shot the ball to the basket, and it fell through.
+“Bitch, you’re laggin,’” Tim spun around Randy, shot the ball to the basket, and it fell through.
 “Oh yeah!
 Back on top!”

 Randy grabbed the ball as he went under the backboard.
 He slung it to Jason.
 Jason quickly dribbled to the other basket while being flanked by Ronnie.
 He ran across the half court line then passed the ball to Randy.
 Randy charged ahead, jumped to the basket simultaneously with Tim as they bumped against each other, then he underhanded the ball to Jason while in midair.
 Jason got the ball as Ronnie swiped at it, dribbled a couple times to the basket, then pushed the ball up to the hoop.
 It went over the rim and fell through.